annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

 2. ### **Online help**

 The good news is, once we find the button that we are looking for, we enter a **comprehensive, clearly organized guide** with everything that we might possibly need.
+Among other things, **MadCap Flare** provides us with:
+* [Key concepts and features](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Introduction/Features/Key-Features.htm): to get us started.
-Step-by-step **tutorials** are very intuitive and contain relevant screenshots that can be enlarged. **Videos** are narrated by humans (unlike in the previously analyzed tools), which makes them easier to follow.
+* Step-by-step [tutorials](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Tutorials/Tutorials.htm): very intuitive and contain relevant screenshots that can be enlarged.
+* [Resources](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Introduction/Resources.htm) containing **PDFs** and **videos** narrated by humans (unlike in the previously analyzed tools), which makes them easier to follow.
 It might have been a good idea to add subtitles to them (only the automated ones are available).

-As it can be seen in the [Product Demo](https://www.madcapsoftware.com/videos/flare/product-demo-an-overview-of-madcap-flare/#content) video, the program itself contains a new project wizard, perfect for inexperienced users.
+And as it can be seen in the [Product Demo](https://www.madcapsoftware.com/videos/flare/product-demo-an-overview-of-madcap-flare/#content) video, the program itself contains a new project wizard, perfect for inexperienced users.

-Another useful feature, missing from Jira and Confluence, is the [Troubleshooting](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Troubleshooting/Troubleshooting.htm) tab, where it is possible to find solutions on our own.
+* [Troubleshooting](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Troubleshooting/Troubleshooting.htm): another useful tab, missing from **Jira** and **Confluence**, which makes it possible to find solutions on our own.

-Under the **Customers** tab, we can also find [Customer Showcase](https://www.madcapsoftware.com/customers/customer-showcase/), where we can look at examples of real documentation made with MadCap Flare.
+Moreover, under the **Customers** tab on the [main page](https://www.madcapsoftware.com), we can also find [Customer Showcase](https://www.madcapsoftware.com/customers/customer-showcase/), where we can look at examples of real documentation made with **MadCap Flare**.

-3. **Other languages**
+3. ### **Other languages**

-Unfortunately, I could not find any online help resources for MadCap Flare in languages other than English.
+Unfortunately, I could not find any online help resources for **MadCap Flare** in languages other than English.

-4. **Overall impressions**
+4. ### **Overall impressions**

-Compared to Jira and Confluence, MadCap Flare’s technical documentation seems more advanced and better organized.
-It might be due to the fact that, from what I learned so far, MadCap Flare is a tool developed specifically for technical writers. :smiley: The main change I would consider would be to add resources in other languages, as it would certainly help techwriters who don’t work with English.
+Compared to **Jira** and **Confluence**, **MadCap Flare**’s technical documentation seems more advanced and better organized.
+It might be due to the fact that, from what I have learned so far, **MadCap Flare** is a tool developed specifically for technical writers. :smiley: The main change I would consider would be adding resources in other languages: it would certainly help techwriters who do not work with English.